Physician Payment Committee

 Latest updates

-The implementation of permanent adjustments to the schedule was scheduled for April 1, 2025.
-This has been postponed to April 1, 2026 to allow sections to submit new or revised proposals that take full advantage of the historic allocations under the Year 3 2021-24 PSA and Year 1 2024-28 PSA.
+The implementation of permanent adjustments to the schedule was planned for April 1, 2025.
+This has been extended to April 1, 2026 to allow sections to submit new or revised proposals that take full advantage of the historic Year 1 award of the 2024-28 Physician Services Agreement.
+These proposals will also make use of funding from the Year 3 2021-24 PSA increase.

-From April 1, 2025, until March 31, 2026, the relativity-adjusted portion of the increase will be applied across all billings for physicians based on their derived specialty.
-Information on updated PPC timelines and the process for submitting new fee proposals will follow.
+From April 1, 2025, until March 31, 2026, the relativity-adjusted portion of the increase will be applied across all billings for physicians based on their specialty groupings.

 About the PPC